-Making gender equality a historical curiosity in Scotland requires more than good intentions.
+Making gender inequality a historical curiosity in Scotland requires more than good intentions.

 It requires action.
 And a willingness to be held accountable.

 That’s why the NACWG is calling on organisations of all types and sizes in Scotland (including public, private and 3rd sector) – to tell us what specific actions they are committing to over the next 3 years, to accelerate progress on gender equality.

 By sharing your organisation’s commitments, you will help the NACWG build a picture of what’s changing for the better in Scotland, and what needs more work.

 Information provided will be kept confidential.
 The NACWG will seek specific consent for participation in any publicity.